 Discover it Cash Back

 Discover it Cash Back can lead to lucrative rewards, especially in year one.
 Discover is unique in that it matches all of the cash back you earn in your first year.
-So, if you max out the 5 percent bonus earnings each quarter, you’ll have at least $300 by year’s end (which Discover would match for a grand total of $600).
+So, if you max out the card’s bonus categories each quarter, you’ll have at least $300 by year’s end (which Discover would match for a grand total of $600).

 |Restaurants and PayPal|